Skip to main content

 • Order entry: active products, variants, kits, list price, charge tax, and pricing rules determine what can be added and how it prices.

-• Fulfillment: track inventory, serialized inventory, kit components, package data, and shipping dimensions determine what can be picked, packed, labeled, and completed.
+• Fulfillment: track inventory, serialized inventory, kit components, bins, package data, packaging classification, and shipping dimensions determine what can be picked, packed, labeled, and completed.

 • Inventory: stocked product setup drives balances, allocations, receiving, bin locations, supply, demand, and transaction history.

-• Purchasing: vendor and purchasing setup drives purchase orders, replenishment, bills, and receiving context.
+• Purchasing: approved vendors, vendor parts, purchase policies, minimum order quantities, and lead times drive purchase orders, replenishment, bills, and receiving context.

 • Accounting: product type, cost, tax code, revenue, freight, and inventory handling affect downstream posting and reporting.